ComplianceAsCode/content/docs/workshop/lab1_introduction.md

 -   Learn where to find additional rule content, such as checks and remediations.

+## Preconfigured Lab Environment

+- The `ComplianceAsCode` repository is already cloned.
+- The following required dependencies for the `ComplianceAsCode` content build are already installed using `yum install`:
+    - Generic build utilities: `cmake` and `make`
+    - Utilities for generating SCAP content: `openscap-scanner`
+    - Python dependencies for putting content together: `python3-pyyaml` and `python3-jinja2`

-Content used in this lab has been altered to increase its educative potential, and is therefore different from the content in ComplianceAsCode upstream repository.
+IMPORTANT: Content used in this lab has been altered to increase its educative potential, and is therefore different from the content in ComplianceAsCode upstream repository.